mandyedi/coding-challenge-engine/README.md

 SOLUTION_END
 ```

-### Time Measurement
+## Time Measurement

 You can measure the running time of the solution.
-Two default time point is added: start, end.
+Two default time points are added: start, end.
 In Solution.cpp you can add a new time point as below:
 ```cpp
 // Context is a pointer to TestRunner instance
 // Input parameter is the time point's name Context->AddTimePoint( "User Defined" );
 ```
-After every test case evaluation there is a time table with the time point names and the absolute and relative time points.
+After every test case evaluation, there is a timetable with the time point names and the absolute and relative time points.
 ```
                          Absolute Time    Relative Time Start                          0.000 s          0.000 s